 - A midwife is a medical professional whose expertise is similar to that of a doctor.

-- A doula is an assistant and an advisor who works solely in the purpose of providing support to the mother.
+- A doula is an assistant and an advisor who works solely in the purpose of providing physical and emotional support to a woman, her partner, and family.

 While you don't have to have doula's assistance during delivery and postpartum, having a midwife is wise for numerous reasons.
 Midwives are often more available than doctors and free to pay you a visit/talk over the phone whenever you have any medical concerns.